radaniba/my_atom_settings/packages/Handlebars/README.md

 ### Sublime Text

-If you want to work on the package you should install AAAPackageDev either [from Github](https://github.com/SublimeText/AAAPackageDev) or from Package Control.
+If you want to work on the package you should install PackageDev either [from Github](https://github.com/SublimeText/PackageDev) or from Package Control.
 With that you can edit the JSON version (`grammars/Handlebars.json`) and let it export the Plist (`grammars/Handlebars.tmLanguage`) with the ST Build System.

 The nicest development setup I found so far is to have the package installed via Package Control and then symlinking the development Git repo to `Sublime settings folder > Packages`, which then overrides the installed one so you can toggle between them easily.